hanseltime/stylis-ie11-plugins/packages/css-vars-revert/README.md

 # `css-vars-revert`

-Stylis v4 plugin to convert revert and CSS var usages back to their inline values.
+Stylis v4 plugin to revert any CSS var usages back to their inline values.
 This plugin came about from a desire to use charkra-ui with IE11, which does not support the CSS variables.

 Note 1: this plugin exists to remove an optimization for chakra-ui, with the understanding that supporting your IE11 user base is important.